Module 13: Medieval Theology

 Correct

-Which of these is NOT a part of the four-fold interpretation popular in the medieval period?
+Which of these is NOT true of medieval scholasticism?

 Sorry, see Lecture 13